Child Disability Payment decision making guide

 - is severely injured

-The supporting information indicates that her recovery will take at least 8 to 10 months.
+The supporting information indicates that her recovery will take at least 10 months.

 The case manager determines that from 1 March Mandy is entitled to the: